albertthomas88/albertthomas88.github.io/_posts/2020-04-07-good-practices-random-number-generators.md

 If you fix the seed at the beginning of your main script for reproducibility and then pass the same RNG to each process to be run in parallel, most of the time this will not give you what you want as this RNG will be deep copied.
 The same results will thus be produced by each process.
 One of the solutions is to create as many RNGs as parallel processes with a different seed for each of these RNGs.
 The issue now is that you cannot choose the seeds as easily as you would think.
 When you choose two different seeds to instantiate two different RNGs how do you know that the numbers produced by these RNGs will appear as statistically independent?
 The design of independent RNGs for parallel processes has been an important research question.
 You can for instance refer to the paper [Random numbers for parallel computers: Requirements and methods, with emphasis on GPUs](https://www.sciencedirect.com/science/article/pii/S0378475416300829) by L'Ecuyer et al. (2017) for a good summary of the different methods on this topic.

 From numpy 1.17, it is now very easy to instantiate independent RNGs.
 Depending on the RNG that you use, different strategies are easily available as documented in the [Parallel random number generation section](https://numpy.org/doc/1.18/reference/random/parallel.html) of the numpy documentation.
 One of the strategies is to use `SeedSequence` which is an algorithm that makes sure that a not so good user-provided seed results in a good initial state for the RNG.
 Additionally, it ensures that two close seeds will result in two very different initial states for the RNG that are, with very high probability, independent of each other.
 You can refer to the documentation of [SeedSequence Spawning](https://numpy.org/doc/1.18/reference/random/parallel.html#seedsequence-spawning) for an example on how to generate independent RNGs from a user-provided seed.
-I here provide an example illustrating how to use this with the [joblib example](https://joblib.readthedocs.io/en/latest/auto_examples/parallel_random_state.html#fixing-the-random-state-to-obtain-deterministic-results) mentioned above.
+I here show how you can do this from an already existing RNG and apply it to the [joblib example](https://joblib.readthedocs.io/en/latest/auto_examples/parallel_random_state.html#fixing-the-random-state-to-obtain-deterministic-results) mentioned above.

 ```python